TomCan/SoundTouchApi/README.md

 - GET /baseCapabilities
 - GET /sources
 - GET /presets

-Hopefully in the near future (completion of these commands will mark the first non-beta release)
-- POST /baseCapabilities (if I figure this one out, API documentation is a bit strange)
 - POST /addZoneSlave
 - POST /removeZoneSlave

+This is documented quite strangly in the API docs, not sure if even supported.
+Not yet implemented.
+- POST /baseCapabilities

 In the more distant future
 - Implement Discovery services to locate units